 Basic and Special Responsibility Allowances will be paid monthly.
-Members will be paid not later than the 20th day of each month by credit transfer.
+Members will be paid not later than the 20th day of each month by bank transfer.

-Travel and subsistence claims should be submitted to the Financial Services Unit on a monthly basis.
-The Authority is not obliged to pay late claims.
-Claims received, which exceed 2 months of the date on which the duty was carried out, will be paid at the discretion of the Chief Finance Officer.
+Travel and subsistence claims should be submitted to payroll on a monthly basis.
+The Council is not obliged to pay late claims.
+Claims received, which exceed 2 months of the date on which the duty was carried out, will be paid at the discretion of the Chief Finance Officer (s151 Officer).